oVirt/ovirt-site/source/community/user-stories/shellrent.md

 We sat with Tommaso De Marchi, Chief Operation Officer at Shellrent, to discuss the reason behind the choice of partnering with oVirt and the advantages hence derived.

 “The continuous R&D process we put into our whole infrastructure made us soon realize Xen-based virtualizations were no longer mirroring our needs when it came to licenses and updates.
-Therefore, we started monitoring alternatives (such as VMWare, oVirt e OpenStack) and eventually, in March 2020, we picked oVirt with Gluster FS: a flexible, reliable, powerful and competitive virtualization system.
+Therefore, we started monitoring alternatives (such as VMWare, oVirt and OpenStack) and eventually, in March 2020, we picked oVirt with Gluster FS: a flexible, reliable, powerful and competitive virtualization system.
 What contributed to our choice was mainly a lively and up-to-date community; a regular roadmap of new releases and the solid partnership with trustful and structured Companies such as Red Hat and IBM.